Artificial Intelligence Is Transforming Your Marketing Career in 2020 – Updated October 15, 2020

 - Deloitte Marketing Blog

-- IBM research on AI – see the featured projects section for uses cases
+- IBM research on artificial intelligence – see the featured projects section for uses cases

 - The Marketing Artificial Intelligence Institute